 Drug discovery doesn't begin in a lab; it begins with a patient.
 People suffering from cancer, diabetes, cardiovascular disease, immune disorders, infectious diseases and trauma need help and hope.
-Researchers at the Purdue University Center for Drug Discovery are driven to find the connection between the molecular basis of disease and the compounds that might change the course of disease.
+Researchers at the Purdue Institute for Drug Discovery are driven to find the connection between the molecular basis of disease and the compounds that might change the course of disease.

 - Accelerate the rate of drug discovery to move revelations from the lab to commercialization and then to the millions of patients who need hope and relief.